SadSpongeBob/KIT-Tutorial/README.md

 ### Exercise 3
 This task requires understanding how the control structures can be used together and how they will be implemented in real life situations.

+## Tutorial 3

+Talked about `Java.util.Scanner` inputs and how methods in java work.

+Topics discussed:
+- `instanceof` & type casting
+- `Scanner`
+- Methods
+- Method Overloading
+- Constructors
+- Static Methods
+- JavaDocs

+### Exercise 1
+A homework-similar task on how to work with `Scanner`.
+Creating a command-input structure that is later on used in various programs for I/O.

+### Exercise 2
+A general modelling task for practicing method implementations and method overloading.
+This task also contains a basic OOP implementation.

 # Author